 Looking to get the FULL Home Assistant experience on your Mac?
-This article will teach you the best way to run a fully-featured Home Assistant on Mac hardware.
+This article will teach you the best way to run a fully-featured Home Assistant supervised on Apple silicon (ARM ‘M’ processors).

 This guide will teach you step by step how to run supervised Home Assistant on a Mac.
-This will give you a fully featured version of Home Assistant, including access to add-ons
+This will give you a fully featured version of Home Assistant, including the add-ons store.

 - Choose a Language and Country